maniartech/conductor/README.md

 The `github.com/maniartech/async` is a tiny go library that aims to simplify the goroutine orchestration using easy to handle Async/Await pattern.
 This library provides a super-easy way to orchestrate the Goroutines using easily readable declarative syntax.

+> This repository is not stable and may change without notice.

 ## Getting Started

 Run the following command in your project to get the `async`.